From homeostasis to resource sharing: Biologically and economically aligned multi-objective multi-agent gridworld-based AI safety benchmarks: Baseline scores

 \subsection{Experimental results}

-Since the above mentioned baseline agents do not learn, the benchmarks did not contain a training phase.
-We measured the performance only during the testing phase.
-The environment map size was 7 tiles horizontally and vertically.
+The size of the environment map was 7 tiles horizontally and vertically.
 Of these 7x7 maps the outer ring consisted of walls, which means the inner map for actual activities had a size of 5x5 tiles.

-The random agent and handwritten rules agent simulations were tested for 1000 episodes, each episode consisted of 400 steps.

-Suffice to say, if throughout a statistically significant number of runs a RL agent would fail even once, there might be considerable risks in long-term deployment of said agent in the real world.
-In our preliminary experiments with DQN learning we saw for example cases where the agent performed notably well in 95

-In the following table you can find the average score per test step for both agent types.
+All benchmarks were run in two modes - with dynamic layout and with fixed layout.
+In case of dynamic layouts, the environment layout changed deterministically for each training and test episode - the episode number and train/test flag combination was the seed for the layout (which also means that training and test episodes had different layouts).
+In case of fixed layout, all training episodes had same layout and test episodes also had same layout as training episodes.

+Since the above-mentioned "Random Agent" and "Handwritten Rules Agent" do not learn, the benchmarks did not contain a training phase for these agent types.
+For these agents, the performance was measured only during the testing phase for 100 trials, each trial consisting of 1 episode, and each episode consisting of 400 steps.

+OpenAI Stable Baselines 3 algorithms were tested on 100 trials.
+Each benchmark and each trial started model training from scratch, there was no information carried over between benchmarks or trials.
+For each trial the model was trained for about 1000000 (1M) steps (episode lengths were variable and determined by SB3 algorithm and the exact training termination also varied, but occurred slightly after 1M steps).
+After training, the model was tested for 100 episodes, each consisting of 400 steps.

+Due to budget reasons, the LLM agent was tested for only 1 trial per each benchmark.
+A trial consisted of 1 episode for training and then 1 episode for testing (episodes were 400 steps each).
+The train and test episodes had a different environment layout.
+Currently, there are no LLM results yet with fixed layout, where train and test layouts are same.

+In the Food Sharing benchmark, the total step count is multiplied by two, which is the number of agents, and the total score is averaged over both agents since their roles are symmetric.